Should First Aid training be part of the driving test?

 Continue reading

-Health and Safety Executive (HSE) First Aid updates
+First Aid updates from the Health and Safety Executive (HSE)

 Following the recent HSE First Aid bulletin, we are pleased to publish First Aid updates that will be implemented with the delivery of our 1 Day Emergency First Aid at Work (EFAW) and the 3 Day First Aid at Work (FAW) training courses.